Guidance – Foundation Apprenticeships

 Compliance

-Once your contract is activated, your Development and Delivery Executive (DDE) will visit.
+Once your contract is activated, your Skills Investment Adviser (SIA) will visit.
 They'll talk you through the Foundation Apprenticeship programme requirements.

 Complete the paperwork